emd/random_data/README.md

 `random_data.array.SpatialCrossCorrelation` class.
-For example, the below code computes the two-dimensional complex-valued correlation function and the two-dimensional autospectral density of a signal with both broadband and coherent components.
+For example, the below code computes the two-dimensional complex-valued correlation function and the two-dimensional autospectral density of a model broadband signal.

-(Note that most of the code below is to generate representative fake signals, while the spectral computations only involve initialization of two objects, one for the correlation function and one for the two-dimensional autospectral density.
+(Note that most of the code below is to generate a model broadband signal, while the spectral computations only involve initialization of two objects, one for the correlation function and one for the two-dimensional autospectral density.